shopware/docs/guides/plugins/plugins/administration/the-sanitizer-helper.md

 ## Overview

-The Shopware 6 Sanitizer Helper is a wrapper around [`DOMPurify`](https://github.com/cure53/DOMPurify), wich is used to sanitize HTML in order to prevent `XSS attacks`.
+The Shopware 6 Sanitizer Helper is a wrapper around [`DOMPurify`](https://github.com/cure53/DOMPurify), which is used to sanitize HTML in order to prevent `XSS attacks`.

 ## Where is it registered?